JerronAB/poetry/content/poem/who-you-became.md

 tags = ["mortality/death"]
 series = "death of a friend"
 pretty = false
-# dedication = "" # Example custom field
+weight = 6
 +++

 Innocent earth drips from your ears
 In your sleep
 Your rest
-Is remarkable and iridescent tonight
+Is *remarkable and iridescent tonight*

 I am forced to wonder
 Who you were when they found you

-The same mind
+The same beautiful mind
+Became a cocoon
-Empty
+Empty now